ClassicPress-plugins-mirror/tukutoi-contact-form/README.txt

 == Installation ==

-1. Install and Activate like any other ClassicPress Plugin
+1. Install and Activate like any other WordPress Plugin
 1. Insert and configure the ShortCode <code>[tkt_cntct_frm_contact_form]</code> anywhere you want to see the form

 == ShortCode Attributes ==